How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

 Table~\ref{table:results_conference} shows the characteristics of authors and participant samples by conferences.
-Both authors and participants were skewed toward Westerners at every conference.
-The percentages of the papers in which the authors explicitly reported their participants' countries are lower in S\&P, SEC, CCS, NDSS, and PETS than in UPS-focused conferences (SOUPS, EuroUSEC, and USEC) and HCI conferences (CHI and CSCW).
-Those five conferences have relatively higher percentages of the papers in which the authors recruited participants only for demonstrating the feasibility of their proposed attack and not for asking their participants about security/privacy perceptions, attitudes, and behaviors.
+Both authors' affiliations and participants were skewed toward Westerners at every conference.
+The percentages of the papers in which the authors explicitly reported their participants' countries are lower in S\&P, SEC, CCS, NDSS, and PETS than in HCI conferences (CHI and CSCW) and UPS-focused conferences (SOUPS, EuroUSEC, and USEC).
+Those five conferences (S\&P, SEC, CCS, NDSS, and PETS) have relatively higher percentages of the papers in which the authors recruited participants only for demonstrating the feasibility of their proposed attack.